galenbunting/Reading-Machines/2019-03-27-bibliographic-text-DATAMARGINS.md

 while selfie cameras may not register darker skin.
 Facial recognition software could misidentify or track users, in a disturbing and invasive fashion which may remind astute watchers of *1984*'s Big Brother.
 Preponderance of data may overidentify some, while underidentifying other problems.

+Clarifying where one's data is coming from, as well as presenting one's data in a clearly interpretable manner, can sometimes be tricky, as
+Katie Rawson and Trevor Munoz explore in "Against Cleaning."
+Though one's data may be complicated by its own structure, scaling data can sometimes eradicate "nonscalable elements" from the picture entirely, presenting a picture which is cleaner and more tidy than data often are.
+In this respect, Rawson and Munoz built upon the work of Anna Tsing: "While scalable design creates only one relationship between elements of a system (what Tsing calls 'precision nesting'), nonscalable phenomena are enmeshed in multiple relationships, outside or in tension with the nesting frame."
+Therefore, they explored more ways to codify data beyond their initial entry points: "Following Tsing, we came to see points of articulation which had previously been invisible to us as would-be consumers of scaled data.
+Beginning from the creation of the original, physical menus and tracing the development of the crowd-created data, we identify and account for 'nonscalable elements'-and consequently, edge further and further from the terminology of 'cleaning.'"
+They suggest an index as a way to be more precise in discussing data.

 Unseen data, as in the form of a computer's hard drive, may go unseen forever, as Matthew G. Kirschenbaum points out in "Extreme
 Inscription: A Grammatology of the Hard Drive": "Most users will never see their hard drive during the life of their computer" (75).